veygard/JetpackChildNav/README.md

 # JetpackChildNav
-Expample how to navigate in Jetpack Navigationfrom child of one nested graph to child from another nested graph
+Expample how to navigate in Jetpack Navigation from child of one nested graph to child from another nested graph